umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 *Alias*: color

-This editor is used for edit color (font, border, background...).
+This editor is used for editing color (font, border, background...).

 *Parameters*: